 And as conduits of Grace and Mercy, our tweens and teens have an uncanny ability to dump the laundry basket of our neatly folded selves into a heap on the floor.
 Thank God.
 Really, God, thank you.

 Witnessing the chaos, unpredictability, grand metamorphoses of all things ‘becoming an independent adult’ was a brilliant plan by our Maker.
-He is wise beyond His google millennia, because it is in the messy pile where we find our authentic self.
+It is in the messy pile where we find our authentic selves.
 Freedom to sprawl across the carpet without a neatly pressed care in the world besides loving others—which begins by unlearning all the crap that’s prevented us from loving ourselves properly in the first place.

 Here we find God.